-What is the difference between Express Check-Out and Traditional Check-Out?
+What is the difference between Express Check-Out and Check-Out By Appointment?

 Express Check-Out is a process that allows students to check-out of their room at their convenience without needing an RA to complete the check-out.
 (Students living in Panther Village are not eligible for this option.)
 The majority of students in the traditional halls select this option.
 The Express Check-Out contract and envelope (one per resident) are available at the hall office or will be distributed at the closing house meetings.

-Traditional Check-Out requires students to sign up for a time with their RA at least 24 hours in advance of their preferred check-out time.
+Check-Out By Appointment requires students to sign up for a time with their RA at least 24 hours in advance of their preferred check-out time.
 The student must be present while the RA checks the room against the Room Condition Report that was completed upon move-in.
-(Panther Village residents are required to complete a Traditional Check-Out.)
+(Panther Village residents are required to complete a Check-Out By Appointment.)

 What do I need to do to make sure my room is clean?

 Remove belongings from the room.
 Empty and clean out the trash.
 Clean the room thoroughly (sweep, dust, remove all sticky stuff/tape/poster putty and items attached to the ceiling and drawers, and wipe down the walls.
 Leave drawers open.
 All original furniture should be in the room.